yalan2ny/wallet-contract-v5/README.md

-# 🔥W5: wallet v5 standard
+#tab 🔥W5: wallet v5 standard

 This is an extensible wallet specification aimed at replacing V4 and allowing arbitrary extensions.